Skip to content

 Gear Ratio & Tooth Count

 For a fixie, understanding the gear ratio is very simple.
 I mean, you only have one gear to understand.
 The only thing these cranksets have that is not common is the teeth count.
 I’m sure you have already noticed it by now.
-The teeth count represents the gear ratio of the crankset.
-You will see something like 32T, 36T, 44T, etc. The higher that number, the harder it will be to push the bike.
+This teeth count represents the gear ratio of the crankset.
+You will see something like 32T, 36T, 44T, etc. The higher that number, the harder you will need to push the bike.

 However, you will gain speed much faster.
 Go with a small tooth count if you are a daily commuter, as it will make paddling much easier.
-The general rule of thumb is that if you live in a hilly area, go with a lower gear ratio.
-If you want speed, you’ll want a higher gear ratio.
+Note that, if you live in a hilly area, go with a lower gear ratio.
+And, if you want speed, you’ll want a higher gear ratio.

 Crank Arm Length